risgk/digital-synth-pra32-u/PRA32-U-Change-History.md

 - v2.4.0 (2024-**-**):
     - Increase the output level using Extra Amp and Limiter
     - For safety, change the mode of the PWM audio output pins to OUTPUT_12MA
+    - Update the option PRA32-U with Panel to Prototype 2 (experimental)
+        - Change the page structure (Add page groups)
-    - PRA32-U with Panel: Add Minor, Minor Pentatonic, and Chromatic (2 octaves) to Panel Scale
+        - Add Minor, Minor Pentatonic, and Chromatic (2 octaves) to Panel Scale
-    - PRA32-U with Panel: Add the option PRA32_U_KEY_INPUT_PIN_MODE (default: INPUT_PULLDOWN)
+        - Add the option PRA32_U_KEY_INPUT_PIN_MODE (default: INPUT_PULLDOWN)
     - Other changes
 - v2.3.1 (2024-04-21):
     - Abolish the option to write user programs to the flash when using PWM audio due to performance problem uncovered